Understanding the New SEER 2 Rating and Why It Matters

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the traditional metric utilized to calculate the cooling efficiency of air conditioning models.
-The higher the SEER rating, the more energy efficient the system and the lower the operating charges.
-SEER is determined by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These computations are generated under precise test conditions to guarantee consistency.
+SEER is computed by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
+These computations are generated under precise test conditions to ensure consistency.

 New SEER Rating Standards for 2023